valginer0/BusyStudentCompanion/README.md

 3. The model will be cached locally and subsequent runs will start immediately
 4. Memory usage is optimized using 4-bit quantization while maintaining high quality

+## Performance Considerations

+**CPU vs. GPU Performance**

+- **CPU (Default):** Essay generation on a CPU is **very time-consuming**.
+For a full-length book, the process can take **over an hour** after the initial model download.
+This is expected behavior for running large language models on a CPU.
+- **GPU (Recommended):** If you have a compatible NVIDIA GPU, using the GPU-enabled container is **highly recommended**.
+This will reduce the generation time from over an hour to just a few minutes.

+**Using the Cache**

+To ensure fast startup times on subsequent runs, always use a mounted cache volume with the `-v` flag when running the Docker container.
+This saves the downloaded model to your local disk, avoiding the 15-30 minute download on every run.

 ## Caching System

 The application uses a two-level caching system: